Social Worker Month: NMCAC Center's contributions to the community

 Aside from the daily procession at the facility, the organization also runs a series of groups; there is a girl’s group who meets to do activities and talk about their experiences, as well as a group for parents of child victims.

-The evolution of the organization and its successful implementation of new services to help children in the community can be credited to the dedication of the center’s founder and executive director, Rebecca Yuncker, and her highly skilled and passionate staff.
+The evolution of the organization and its successful implementation of new services to help children in the community can be credited to the dedication of the center’s founder and executive director, Rebecca Yuncker, and her staff.

 Yuncker says she has been in this field her entire life and is extremely passionate about the work she performs.
-She studied at Central Michigan State where she received her master’s degree in counseling and went on to work at the Children’s Advocacy Center of Kent County for fifteen years.
+She studied at Central Michigan University where she received her master’s degree in counseling and went on to work at the Children’s Advocacy Center of Kent County for 15 years.

 In 2014, Yuncker established the first NMCAC center in Roscommon.
 She says that she saw that the area had a need for the center and similar services in the area were “few and far between.”
-The Roscommon and Tawas City locations collectively serve six counties: Crawford, Oscoda, Ogemaw, Otsego, Roscommon, and Iosco.
+The Roscommon and Tawas City locations collectively serve the six counties of Crawford, Oscoda, Ogemaw, Otsego, Roscommon, and Iosco.

 The staff at the center are passionate about the work they do and work diligently to provide expert care to the children they assist.
-“To be in this field, you truly have to be passionate about helping these children, we have three incredible full-time therapists and everyone on the staff is passionate about the work we’re doing here.”
+“To be in this field, you truly have to be passionate about helping these children, we have three incredible full-time therapists and everyone on the staff is passionate about the work we’re doing here,” says Yuncker.

 Yuncker says the organization “prides itself on providing the training our staff needs to be successful.
 Our staff is properly trained and highly skilled at what they do.”